rickballard/CoCiviumBackUp/legacy/Civium/admin/inbox/GmailDump_20250811/originals/Academy_Ep1_CoCreation_c1_20250805.md

 ---

-## 3. Best Practices for Human–AI Collaboration in Civium
+## 3. Best Practices for Human–AI Collaboration in CoCivium

 ✅ State your mission intent clearly at the beginning.
 ✅ Use structured filenames and folders (e.g., `/insights/`, `/academy/`, `/admin/`).
 ✅ Use recursion: ask the AI to refine, reframe, and challenge.
 ✅ Use version control to track growth, not perfection.
 ✅ Echo and clarify AI output when uncertain—help the AI learn you.
-✅ Invite synthesis (“make this into a scroll principle” or “extract a Civium law”).
+✅ Invite synthesis (“make this into a scroll principle” or “extract a CoCivium law”).

 ❌ Don’t just ask for “faster answers.”
 ❌ Don’t flatten disagreement—co-creation often requires friction.
-❌ Don’t rely on past methods—Civium is the post-tool world.
+❌ Don’t rely on past methods—CoCivium is the post-tool world.

 ---

 ## 4. Practice Prompts

-> Placeholder: A curated list of prompts that demonstrate Civium-style recursive prompting.
+> Placeholder: A curated list of prompts that demonstrate CoCivium-style recursive prompting.
 > _[TO BE ADDED]_ – Include:
 > - Parable prompts
 > - Multi-frame synthesis requests